Nozzles and discs

 Nozzle size

-Flow rate = K x S x √P
+Flow = K x S x √P

-K: Nozzle coefficient
+K : Nozzle coefficient

-S: Liquid outlet area
+S: Liquid outlet surface

 P: Pressure